unjs/nitro/README.md

 - Default: `[]`

-Array of paths to nitro plugins.
-They will be executed by order on first initialization.
+An array of paths to nitro plugins.
+They will be executed by order on the first initialization.

 ### Routing